AWS Organizations Service Control Policies

 - does not affect any service-linked role.
 Service-linked roles enable other AWS services to integrate with AWS Organizations and can’t be restricted by SCPs.

-- affect only principals that are managed by accounts that are part of the organization.
-They don’t affect users or roles from accounts outside the organization
+- affect only IAM users or roles that are managed by accounts that are part of the organization.
+They don’t affect users or roles from accounts outside the organization.

 - By default, an SCP named